 Duties of a Trustee

-An examination of trusts of any type would be incomplete without mentioning the legal duties of a trustee, so we will pause our discussion for a moment to examine these.
+An examination of trusts of any type would be incomplete without mentioning the legal duties of a trustee.
 When serving as trustee for others, a trustee is a fiduciary and has certain duties with respect to both the beneficiaries and the property held in the trust, and these are significant, as is the potential liability for failing to perform these duties.
 Fiduciary standards may not be very important if the trustee is also the sole beneficiary of the trust (not a recommended set-up), but otherwise such considerations are very relevant indeed.

 The duties of a trustee include:

 (2) a duty of competence;